-If you are covered by more than one group health plan, your benefits under This Plan will be coordinated with the benefits of those Other Plans.
+If you are covered by more than one group medical plan, your benefits under This Plan will be coordinated with the benefits of those Other Plans, as shown below.
 These coordination provisions apply separately to each member and per calendar year.
-Any coverage you have for medical or dental benefits, will be coordinated as shown below.
+Any coverage you have for medical or dental benefits will be coordinated as shown below.